-What we will fund
+5. What we will fund

 Applicants should cost their proposals in accordance with their Partner University guidelines.

-Proposals should be costed using Directly Incurred (DI) costs without FEC.
+Proposals should be costed using Directly Incurred (DI) costs without Indirect or Estates costs.
 All proposals must have received institutional approval before submission.

-Eligible costs:
+5.1 Eligible costs:

-- Researcher/ PDRA/ Technician/ Professional support salary costs for staff employed on Northumbria, Durham or Newcastle University payroll - ✓ Researcher/ PDRA Technician/ Professional support salary costs for staff employed on a partner HEI payroll in a collaborative project with either Newcastle, Durham or Northumbria University as the lead applicant (reminder of the 10% quota). - Reasonable travel, accommodation, and subsistence costs are covered in accordance with the awarding university's expenses and financial regulations policies (or equivalent). - ✓ Consumables directly related to the project are eligible for funding but must be fully justified. - ✓ Equipment must be under £10k including VAT (according to funder guidelines). - ✓ Salaries for partner university staff costed for less than 100% of time (e.g., PDRA, technician, etc.) are contingent upon the staff member completing a monthly timesheet and the PL/staff member retaining records and producing these in case of audit (please refer to UKRI's terms and conditions). - ✓ Other costs such as registration costs at events, production of professional materials, room bookings, catering, etc., are eligible. - ✓ Outsourcing and professional fees- following institutional financial regulations and justified
+- RA/ PDRA Technician/ Professional support salary costs for staff employed on Northumbria, Durham or Newcastle University payroll - RA/ PDRA/ Technician/ Professional support salary costs for staff employed on a partner HEI payroll in a collaborative project with either Newcastle, Durham or Northumbria University as the lead applicant. - Reasonable travel, accommodation, and subsistence costs are covered in accordance with the awarding university's expenses and financial regulations policies (or equivalent). - ✓ Consumables directly related to the project are eligible for funding but must be fully justified. - Equipment must be under £10,000 including VAT (according to EPSRC guidelines). - ✓ Salaries for partner university staff costed for less than 100% of time (e.g., PDRA, technician, etc.) are contingent upon the staff member completing a monthly timesheet and the PL/staff member retaining records and producing these in case of audit (please refer to UKRI's terms and conditions). - Other costs, such as registration costs at events, production of professional materials, room bookings, catering, etc., are eligible if relevant to the project. - Outsourcing and professional fees, including consultants or external companies/ individuals to deliver a specific piece of work for the project, following institutional financial regulations and needing to be justified.

-Applicants should provide a project costing with their proposal that must be prepared in conjunction with the relevant research finance office at their university.
+Applicants should provide a project costing with their proposal, which must be prepared in conjunction with the relevant research finance office at their university.
 You should provide full financial details of the project, including salary costs, travel and subsistence costs, additional consumables and any other fees associated with the project.

 Awards will only cover the direct costs associated with the project.
-VAT must be included in the figures as the University cannot reclaim VAT from this project.
+VAT must be included in the figures as the Universities cannot reclaim VAT from this project.

-Ineligible activities/costs:
+5.2 Ineligible activities/costs: